daniellevb00/scraping-dutch-housing-market/README.md

 The goal of this project has been to scrape information per municipality and per province (for completeness).
 Therefore, pages like the ones displayed under step 2 and 3 have been utilized to obtain statistical housing-related measures per municipality and province.

 ### 2.2 How many instances are there in total (of each type, if appropriate?)

-In total there are 12 provinces, each with their own municipalities:
+If every municipality is seen as an instance, we would say there are 352 municipalities in total, which are spread over the 12 provinces of the Netherlands.
 * Groningen = 10 municipalities
 * Friesland = 18 municipalities
 * Drenthe = 12 municipalities